-HEAL120M Conditioning (1 credit)
+HEAL138 Conditioning I (1 credit)

-This one credit course will focus on fitness/physical activity movements.
+This one credit level I course will focus on fitness/ physical activity movements.
 Each class will provide an opportunity to learn to improve overall cardiovascular strength and endurance, physical strength and to make personal improvements to health.
 Specific techniques and approaches will be routine in this class to emphasize maintaining and improving one's health through prescribed workouts and exercises to be performed.
+This class is for those that enjoy physical training and wish to take an additional class.